embeddedartistry/athena-bootloader/avr/libraries/NetEEPROM/README.md

 #define NETEEPROM_END      63
 ```

-If you use the NewEEPROM library included with the Ariadne bootloader, then offsets will be handled for you automatically.
+If you use the NetEEPROM library included with the Ariadne bootloader, then offsets will be handled for you automatically.

 ## Using the NetEEPROM Library